How to Record Bass Guitar

 Tighten the performance

 A great bass take is mostly about timing and consistent note length.
 Lock in with the kick drum, play with even dynamics, and let notes ring or stop deliberately.
+If you are tracking your own beats too, our guide on how to record drums at home covers getting a tight kick for the bass to follow.
 Light compression while tracking can help you monitor, but commit to heavy processing later.
 When you reach the mix, our notes on EQ and compression fundamentals cover how to slot bass under the kick.

 Monitor with low latency